Photo Credit: Sergio Rao / Unsplash

 Whenever you make yourself vulnerable enough to ask for what you really need, you're undertaking an act of connection, courage and self-love.
 Articulate your requests with dignity and integrity and come into an even fuller expression of your magnificent self.
 Please.

-5 Tips for being a Pain in the Ass:
+5 Authentic Communication Tips for being a Pain in the Donkey: